Amity University Noida-B.Tech Admissions 2026

 There is no concrete evidence regarding the toughest shift of JEE Mains 2026 till now.
 Many students still consider the Jan 23rd shift 2 exam to have been the most challenging.
 In session 2, JEE Main April 6 shift 1 paper and April 4 shift 1 are also flagged as difficult by many candidates.
 However, since the interpretation of the toughness of an exam depends on individual capability, such analysis is subjective.

-Check the below given tables for the JEE Main 2026 difficulty level for each shift of April attempt
+Check the tables below for the JEE Main 2026 difficulty level for each shift of April attempt.

 Parameter | Overall | Mathematics | Physics | Chemistry |